-- Policy 4.1.1: Through the City's adopted Future Land Use Map and land use designations, promote a mix of residential land use categories and densities throughout the City. - Policy 4.1.2: By September 2006, develop a Land Development Code, including appropriate architectural standards and site design regulations to improve the functional and aesthetic quality of the City's residential and mixed use development. - Policy 4.1.3: Encourage a significant mix of work force housing and create incentives to promote workforce housing in the review of new development proposals. - Policy 4.1.4: Promote a balance of housing types, densities, and ownership opportunities in new developments and redevelopment proposals, including consideration of increased densities in exchange for inclusion of single-family detached residential neighborhoods. - Policy 4.1.5: Require a diverse mix of housing types north of NW 58th Street, including significant amounts of detached and expandable single-family housing. - Policy 4.1.6: Allow a variety of housing types, including manufactured and mobile homes that are certified for hurricane protection, in residential land use and zoning categories to meet the needs of very low-, low-, and moderate-income households.
+Through the City's adopted Future Land Use Map and land use designations, promote a mix of residential land use categories and densities throughout the City.

+Continue to implement the adopted By September 2006, develop a Land Development Code, including appropriate architectural standards and site design regulations to improve the functional and aesthetic quality of the City's residential and mixed use development.

+Encourage a significant mix of workforce housing and create incentives to promote workforce housing in the review of new development proposals, including a workforce housing density bonus of up to 30% of total units for the provision of at least two-thirds (2/3) of the approved bonus units as workforce housing.

+Promote a balance of housing types, densities, and ownership opportunities in new developments and redevelopment proposals, including consideration of increased densities in exchange for inclusion of single-family detached residential neighborhoods.

+Require a diverse mix of housing types north of NW 58th Street, including significant amounts of detached and expandable single-family housing.

+Allow a variety of housing types, including manufactured and mobile homes that are certified for hurricane protection, in residential land use and zoning categories to meet the needs of very low-, low-, and moderate-income households.

-Policy 4.1.7: By January 2007, implement zoning regulations and promote traditional neighborhood design (TND) features, such as live-work units, single-room occupancy, and accessory apartments, to increase affordable housing opportunities for small households, especially within mixed use land use designations.
-Policy 4.1.8: Increase the residential potential within the City by allowing the conversion of industrial land to downtown and community mixed use in designated areas of the adopted Future Land Use Map.
-Policy 4.1.9: Require appropriate buffers between industrial and residential uses.
-Policy 4.1.10: Establish impact fees and/or other regulatory mechanisms within the City's Code to ensure new residential developments supply their fair share of their parks and recreation impact.
-Policy 4.1.11: Establish regulations within the City Code to ensure new residential developments are designed with adequate parking for residents and guests.
-Policy 4.1.12: By July 2007, establish minimum floor area requirements for multi- family and mixed use districts that promote a variety of housing sizes to meet the needs of a wide range of income levels.
-Policy 4.1.13: By January 2007, the City shall ensure that permitted uses and density provisions allow for very low, low, and moderate income households, mobile homes, manufactured homes, group homes and foster care facilities, and households with special housing needs to be adequately dispersed throughout the City.
+By January 2007, Implement zoning regulations and that promote innovative residential traditional neighborhood design (TND) features, such as live-work units, single-room occupancy, and accessory apartments, to increase affordable housing opportunities for small households, especially within mixed use land use designations.

+Increase the City's residential potential within designated areas such as the DMU and CMU land use categories, to promote mixed use development. the City by allowing the conversion of industrial land to downtown and community mixed use in designated areas of the adopted Future Land Use Map.

+Require appropriate buffers between the non-residential (industrial, commercial/retail and institutional uses) and residential developments (residential uses).

+Implement Establish adopted impact fees and/or other regulatory mechanisms within the City's Code to ensure new residential developments and redevelopment projects supply their fair share of their parks and recreation impact.

+Enforce Establish regulations within the City Code to ensure new residential developments are designed with adequate parking for residents and guests.

+By July 2017 2007, establish minimum floor area requirements for residential units in multi-family and mixed use districts that promote a variety of housing sizes to meet the needs of a wide range of income levels.

+By January 2017 2007, the City shall ensure that permitted uses and density provisions allow for very low, low, and moderate income households, mobile homes, manufactured homes, group homes and foster care facilities, and households with special housing needs to be adequately dispersed throughout the City.
 This will be accomplished through land development regulations allowing higher densities in appropriate areas like downtown, smaller dwelling unit sizes, expedited permitting for such uses, and provision of public facilities and services to viable sites.

-Policy 4.1.14: Minimize potential blight of existing residential neighborhoods through the use of good land use planning, urban design, landscaping in development review, and pro-active code enforcement.
-Policy 4.1.15: Preserve the existing housing stock and enhance existing neighborhoods by identifying unsafe or substandard structures, advising property owners of available rehabilitation programs available through the County and pursuing prompt, corrective action. action.
+Minimize potential blight of existing residential neighborhoods through the use of good land use planning, urban design, landscaping in development review, and pro-active code enforcement.

+Preserve the existing housing stock and enhance existing neighborhoods by identifying unsafe or substandard structures, advising property owners of available rehabilitation programs available through the County and pursuing prompt, corrective action.

-strategies to assist property owners in bringing the area(s) up to minimum standards.
+Should any "blighted" areas be identified in the future, by December 2006 the City will coordinate with Miami-Dade County on strategies to assist property owners in bringing the area(s) up to minimum standards.